BinSecCorp/Conway-s-Game-of-Life-Terminal/README.md

 # Conway-s-Game-of-Life-Terminal
-Console Implementation of Conway's Game of Life on a discrete grid
+Console Implementation of Conway's Game of Life on a discrete grid written in C++;